Hugh O'Donnell (politician): Background

 O'Donnell was educated at Falkirk College of Further Education and Queen Margaret College (in partnership with Southern Connecticut State University) and has an HND and a BA (Hons) in Communications.

 Prior to his election he worked in retail, property, as a college lecturer, a constituency assistant to Donald Gorrie MSP, and as a community care professional.

 He contested the Scottish Parliament election in 1999 for Cumbernauld and Kilsyth, coming a distant third.
 He was one of only eight Scots chosen by the United Nations to supervise the first ever free elections in the former Yugoslavian province of Kosovo in 2001.

 Party positions

 O'Donnell was a member of both the Scottish and Federal policy committees and held the position of Vice Convenor and Treasurer of the Central Scotland Liberal Democrats.

 He was once the Scottish Liberal Democrat Deputy Spokesperson on Education and Young People.

 Interests

 O'Donnell had a particular interest in disability rights issues, minority groups' rights and social issues.
-Outside politics, Hugh's interests are reading, historical research, DIY and T'ai chi.
+Outside politics, Hugh's interests are reading, historical research, DIY and tai chi.

 O'Donnell is a widower with no partner and has two grown-up children: a son and a daughter.